SlagView / AutoTap

 The Nupro Aggressive Environment camera and housing has been used for imaging the tap stream, furnace lip, ladle interior and tundish pour-box.

-This low maintenance camera and enclosure can be implemented in extreme environments such as near the mouth of a QBOP vessel, shown below.
-Clear furnace interior images help the operator optimize the furnace tap.
+This rugged low maintenance camera and enclosure can be implemented in extreme environments such as:

 Extreme environment camera used to view QBOP furnace interior during tapping.
 The tuyeres appear as dark circles in the photograph (top right).